 “The world is witnessing the highest levels of displacement on record, but with media attention less prevalent than it was in 2015, now more than ever it’s important for IWM to bring 100 years of refugee voices and experiences back to the forefront.”

 - Simon Offord, Curator of Second World War and Mid-20th Century at IWM.

-Refugees: Forced to Flee is part of Refugees, a free season of exhibitions, artistic commissions and immersive events taking place across IWM London and IWM North in 2020.
+Refugees: Forced to Flee is part of Refugees, a free season of exhibitions, artistic commissions and immersive events taking place across IWM London and IWM North.
 Unlocking the personal stories of people who have been forced to flee their homes and those who work to support and care for them, Refugees gives us the space to consider our own responses to similar experiences and dilemmas.

 Refugees: Forced to Flee features research projects supported by the Arts and Humanities Research Council and the Economic and Social Research Council

 A large print guide is available for this exhibition.
 Click here to read or download the large print guide >